Edwin L. Aguirre

 of the Department of Earth, Environmental and Atmospheric Sciences

-(EEAS) was named by Thomson Reuters as one of “The World’s Most Influential Scientific Minds”
+(EEAS) was named by Thomson Reuters as one of "The World’s Most Influential Scientific Minds” for 2014.

 “This list of top researchers around the globe have earned their distinction by publishing the highest number of articles that rank among those most frequently cited by fellow researchers,” states Reuters, whose list included 3,215 scientists in 21 fields.
 “They are the people who are on the cutting edge of their fields.
 They are performing and publishing work that their peers recognize as vital to the advancement of their science.
 These researchers are, undoubtedly, among the most influential scientific minds of our time.”

 Reuters’ Intellectual Property & Science division — in partnership with China’s Shanghai Jiao Tong University, producer of the annual Academic Ranking of World Universities — compiled the list, also known as the most “Highly Cited Researchers,” whose work represent the top 1 percent of the most referenced papers for their subject published from 2002 to 2012, and “earning them the mark of exceptional impact.”